Renewable assignment: Definition and scope

-Renewable assignments are any activity that can be adapted and reused and can be worked on by others outside a rigid course or academic term.
-A traditional or disposable assignment is an activity that a student submits and is subsequently graded and discarded.
-These types of assignments are typically only seen by the teacher or instructor of the course and rarely has meaning outside of credit for completing the assignment and has no lasting impact outside that specific course.
+When only the first criterion is met, an assignment is considered disposable.
 These can include essays, exams, and homework.
+A disposable assignment assigns students to create and submit an artifact that is ultimately discarded.
+Disposable assignments are typically only seen by the teacher or instructor of the course and rarely has meaning outside of the individual student's learning and credit for completing the assignment.
+More specifically, a disposable assignment has no lasting impact outside of the course where the assignment was given.

-In contrast, a renewable assignment is presented freely and openly to others after the course is complete.
-This provides an opportunity for other students or academics on a broader scale to continuously contribute to and improve the work.
-These assignments are typically a form of an authentic task, which enable students to apply their knowledge and learning in a more realistic setting.
+In contrast, an artifact created for a renewable assignment is openly accessible to the public.
+This open license allows other students or academics on a broader scale to continuously contribute to and improve the artifact.
+These assignments are typically a form of an authentic task, which enable students to apply their knowledge and learning in a more realistic setting, hence creating value beyond supporting the student-creator's learning.
 They can be completed online or as an internal resource used by that education department.
-If agreed to by the students and educators completing the assignment, it then could be potentially licensed under a Creative Commons license and possibly have a lasting benefit to the broader scholarly community as an open educational resource.
+If agreed to by the students and educators completing the assignment, it then could be potentially licensed under a Creative Commons license and possibly have a lasting benefit to the broader community as an open educational resource.

-Student goals
+Student benefits

-The goals of utilizing renewable assignments is to encourage student autonomy and foster self-determination.
+The benefits of renewable assignments include fostering student autonomy and self-determination.
 Renewable assignments have been shown to have multiple learning benefits for the students completing them.
 According to a study published in College Teaching, "renewable assignments had higher levels of reported interest/enjoyment, perceived choice, perceived competence, relatedness, and pride than did traditional assignments.
 Traditional assignments had higher levels of reported pressure."
 Another goal is to cultivate a students ability to communicate openly with other students, professionals, and educators and enable them to participate in scholarly discourse.
 This helps students develop critical thinking and skills that may be used to obtain employment in their area of expertise after the course has completed.